-This post covers free things to do in San Francisco, including a top 10 list, things to do at night, family-friendly, as well as listings by month and neighborhood.
-Be sure to also read our master post on things to do in San Francisco for more ideas.
+This post covers free things to do in San Francisco, including nighttime, family-friendly, as well as listings by month and neighborhood.

 - Top 10